Glasti1/unraid-plex-backup-fine-tuning/GUIDE.md

 In my example these folders are under `/mnt/disks/plex/appdata/plex/app/Plex Media Server/*`.

 > Note: `/mnt/disks/*` refers to an unassigned mounted drive.
 Unassigned drives are not protected by the parity, like cache pools.
+>
-> Not every repository will have the same paths.
+> Also not every repository will have the same paths.
 The pahts shown above will may not work for you, and you will have to confirm the correct paths.

 **3.**